fdformula/FiniteDifferenceFormula.jl/README.md

 ```
             n: to find a formula for the n-th order derivative
-       points: in the format of a range, start:stop (See examples below.)
+       points: in the format of a range, start : stop (See examples below.)
 printformulaq: print the computed formula or not
 ```